rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 Another person laughed.
 (One of those was Cheryl, another was Kim.
 I'll let you decide which was which.)
 And then Sheri walked into the room.
-She muttered something about boys and their foolishness,
+she muttered something about boys and their foolishness,
-And cut the bow tie clean in half with a pair of scissors.
+and cut that bow tie clean in half with a pair of scissors.

 Then Mitch Randall said to Bryan Partridge,
 Lord knows, I've been a fool.
-Well, before I die with a ribbon round my neck,
+Well, before I die with a bow tie round my neck,
 I'm gonna get me clip-on too, Lord, Lord.
 I'm gonna get me clip-on too.